nra2629/nra2629/README.md

 <br/>

-### 🌱 About Me
+### 🙋‍♀️ About Me

-- 🌱 Currently working on **data analytics projects** involving real-world datasets and exploratory analysis
+- 🔍 Explored data analytics through diverse projects using different tools, techniques and approaches.
+Feel free to explore my repos!
-- 📊 Learning advanced **data visualization** and statistical techniques
+- 📊 Continuously expanding my knowledge and skillset while always being open to learning something new.
-- 👯 Looking to collaborate on **data analysis** and open-source analytics work — especially environment-related projects
+- 👯 Looking to collaborate on data analysis and open-source analytics work!
-- 🎓 Recent graduate seeking opportunities to contribute and grow professionally
+- 🎓 Recent graduate seeking opportunities to contribute and grow professionally.

 ---